What the upcoming national ovarian cancer audit means for women with ovarian cancer

 Thank you also for helping us promote the findings from our Ovarian Cancer Audit Feasibility Pilot, which we co-funded with Target Ovarian Cancer and the British Gynaecological Cancer Society.
 The feasibility pilot played a key role in the government’s decision to commission a full-scale audit by revealing how urgent it was to tackle the variation in ovarian cancer diagnosis, treatment and survival around the country.

 No woman should be left behind as we work together to transform ovarian cancer treatment and survival in the UK.
-While the national audit gets underway in England, and findings from Scotland’s are embedded, we’ll continue our efforts to campaign for national audits in Wales and Northern Ireland.
+While the national audit gets underway in England, and findings from Scotland's audit are embedded, we’ll continue our efforts to campaign for a national audit in Wales and for Northern Ireland to update the findings from their previous audits.
 Keep your eyes peeled for the next opportunity to make change happen.